Arizona Layoffs — December 2021

 | Monitronics International, Inc. DBA Brinks Home | Phoenix | 61 |

-The largest notice was filed by Central Freight Lines at its Phoenix facility, reporting 100 affected workers.
+The most significant filing came from Central Freight Lines at its Phoenix facility, reporting 100 affected workers.
 Monitronics International, Inc. DBA Brinks Home followed with 61 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Arizona, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Arizona, with filings falling below both recent and year-ago levels.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Arizona.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Arizona WARN notices, browse layoffs by state, or download the full dataset.